 Beyond the Classroom

 Students have opportunities beyond the usual classes such as PSI CHI, the national organization for students in psychology and internship opportunities with local agencies such as the Regional Center for children with special needs.
 Some students work with faculty on research projects.
+Students also have the opportunity to gain experience working with faculty on cutting edge research while earning credit towards their degree.

 The University of Mississippi campus is one of the most beautiful in the U.S. Come see for yourself and enjoy the azaleas blooming in the spring and the magnolias all year round.
 Just changing classes is an aesthetic experience!